seekdb Vector with Jina AI

 embedding = generate_embeddings(text)

-Define the vector table structure and store vectors in seekdb
+Create a table and store data in seekdb

 # Step 2.
 Connect seekdb Serverless